samuelkassa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-printing strings in a reverse order
+Another task on string reverse